Faust (opera): Act 3

-The lovesick boy Siébel leaves a bouquet for Marguerite ("Faites-lui mes aveux").
+The lovesick boy Siebel leaves a bouquet for Marguerite ("Faites-lui mes aveux").
 Faust sends Méphistophélès in search of a gift for Marguerite and sings a cavatina ("Salut, demeure chaste et pure") idealizing Marguerite as a pure child of nature.
-Méphistophélès brings in a decorated box containing exquisite jewelry and a hand mirror and leaves it on Marguerite's doorstep, next to Siébel's flowers.
+Méphistophélès brings in a decorated box containing exquisite jewelry and a hand mirror and leaves it on Marguerite's doorstep, next to Siebel's flowers.
 Marguerite enters, pondering her encounter with Faust at the city gates, and sings a melancholy ballad about the King of Thule ("Il était un roi de Thulé").
 Marthe, Marguerite's neighbour, notices the jewellery and says it must be from an admirer.
 Marguerite tries on the jewels and is captivated by how they enhance her beauty, as she sings in the famous aria, the Jewel Song ("Oh dieu!
 Que de bijoux ...
 Ah! je ris de me voir si belle en ce miroir").
 Méphistophélès and Faust join the women in the garden and romance them.
 Marguerite allows Faust to kiss her ("Laisse-moi, laisse-moi contempler ton visage"), but then asks him to go away.
 She sings at her window for his quick return, and Faust, listening, returns to her.
 Under the watchful eye and malevolent laughter of Méphistophélès, it is clear that Faust's seduction of Marguerite will be successful.